 The video also states that these substances are not known to be addictive, and that they act fast—with psychedelic therapy having been described as “30 years of therapy in one night.”
 Even Bill Wilson, the founder of abstinence-based recovery program Alcoholics Anonymous, reportedly used LSD to cure his depression, and “unsuccessfully tried to get LSD added to the 12-step program.”

 You Might Also Like

-Read the label with a pinch of salt.
-Photo via Marijuana users in Colorado, now able to buy pot legally, have begun comparison-shopping in the standard ways—including checking the labels.
-The...
+Photo via Shutterstock Marijuana users in Colorado, now able to buy pot legally, have begun comparison-shopping in the standard ways—including checking the labels.
+The new state-regulated...
 Read More

 Substance abuse can lead to serious health concerns and even death.
 Knowing how to find the right treatment for you can make all the difference. ...
 Read More